VividCortex/grafana-datasource/README.md

 ## Generating an API Token

-Inside your VivivCortex account, go to Settings, Api Tokens and generate a new one.
+In your VivivCortex dashboard, go to Settings, Api Tokens and generate a new one.

 ## Development guide